rvega1204/kafka-example/README.md

 # Kafka Example Project

-This project demonstrates the use of Apache Kafka for building distributed messaging systems.
+This essential project demonstrates the use of Apache Kafka for building distributed messaging systems.
 It includes examples of producing, consuming, and processing messages using Kafka.

 ## Features